Kay0810/Kay0810/README.md

-👋 Hi, I’m @Kay0810
+ Hi, I’m @Kay0810👋<br/>
-👀 I’m interested in Blockchain, NFT, EV and finance.
+ I’m interested in Blockchain, NFT, EV and finance.👀 <br/>
-🌱 I’m currently learning SQL and R.
+ I’m currently learning SQL, Python, R and Machine Learning.🌱<br/>
-💞️ I’m looking to collaborate on
+ I’m looking to collaborate on 💞️<br/>
-📫 How to reach me at kimlon9@protonmail.com
+ How to reach me at kimlon9@protonmail.com 📫 <br/>

 <!---
 Kay0810/Kay0810 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.